 “Our country is not one in which people are continually punished for mistakes in their past.
 We believe that people deserve a second chance.
 In his 2004 Sate of the Union address, President George W. Bush said, ‘America is the land of second chances and when the gates of the prison open, the path ahead should lead to a better life.’
 A better life includes the opportunity to participate in our democracy” (Wood, 9).

-Most felons are African-American citizens.
-Unfortunately, this shows that the amount of voters in a certain area will not be heard.
 Wood writes, “The disproportionate impact of felony disenfranchisement laws on people of color continues to this day.
 Nationwide, 13 percent of African-American men have lost the right to vote, a rate that is seven times the national average” (Wood, 8).
-By obeying to these laws, we are disadvantaging other individuals from having a voice in our society.
+By obeying these laws, we are disadvantaging other individuals from having a voice in our society.
 This creates “social distance,” a phrase used by Sandra S. Smith and Mignon R. Moore in their essay, “Intraracial Diversity and Relations among African-Americans: Closeness among Black Students at a Predominantly White University.”
-They write, “Socially distant black students participate in fewer informal activities with other black students and take part in significantly fewer minority-oriented and black-specified student activities compared to close-feeling students” (Smith and Moore, 16).
-We must not allow ourselves or others to feel distant from society, otherwise, we discourage the voices of less integrated individuals and stem further away from a democracy.
-We should listen to our morals, despite the urge to standby quietly.
+They write, “Socially distant Black students participate in fewer informal activities with other Black students and take part in significantly fewer minority-oriented and Black-specified student activities compared to close-feeling students” (Smith and Moore, 16).
+We must not allow ourselves or others to feel distant from society, otherwise, we discourage the voices of less integrated individuals and stem further away from democracy.
+We should listen to our morals, despite the urge to stand by quietly.

 Not every immoral action is illegal.
-Everyday, many animals die for mass food production.
-This issue is widely ignored as many people continue to consume meat from farm-factories.
-Within his article, “Fear Factories,” Matthew Scully describes the issues behind the mass-production of meat.
+Every day, animals die for mass food production.
+This issue is widely ignored as many people continue to consume meat from farm factories.
+In his article, “Fear Factories,” Matthew Scully describes the issues behind the mass production of meat.
 He writes, “We are trying to hold people to their obligations, people who could spare the trouble is only they would recognize a few limits on their own conduct” (Scully, 8).
 With obedient behavior, we can stop the negative effects that result from the mass production of animals.
 Peter Singer states, “There are many areas in which the superior mental powers of normal adult human beings make a difference: anticipation, more detailed memory, greater knowledge of what is happening, and so on” (Singer 1985, 5).
 Many people see the concerns of animal liberation to be unimportant—that there are greater and more pressing issues in society today.
-But just because we are more intelligent beings than the animals we eat, we cannot expect them to obey our norms resulting in the cruelty of mass-production.
+But just because we are more intelligent beings than the animals we eat, we cannot expect them to obey our norms resulting in the cruelty of mass production.

-In general, people distaste animal cruelty, gender inequality, genocide and other important issues in our world, yet, the majority obeys the mass-production of animals by eating at fast food restaurants; they obey gender roles and ignore advertisements to save Darfur.
-Within “A Singer Solution to World Poverty,” Peter Singer boldly persuades the reader to give to less fortunate.
+In general, people distaste animal cruelty, gender inequality, genocide, and other important issues in our world, yet, the majority obey the mass production of animals by eating at fast food restaurants; they obey gender roles and ignore advertisements to save Darfur.
+In “A Singer Solution to World Poverty,” Peter Singer boldly persuades the reader to give to the less fortunate.
 He puts our morals on the line and asks us to rid ourselves of luxuries.
 He writes, “If we don’t do it, then we should at least know that we are failing to live a morally decent life—not because it is good to wallow in guilt but because knowing where we should be going is the first step toward heading in that direction” (Singer 1999, 7).
 We can pretend to ignore our morals, but not for long.
-Sooner or later, we have to realize that our morals can change the world, even if those actions may contradict with our current authority.
+Sooner or later, we have to realize that our morals can change the world, even if those actions may contradict our current authority.